glouppe/info8010-deep-learning/lecture6.md

 The sliding window approach evaluates a classifier at a large number of locations and scales.

-This approach is usually **very computationally expensive** as performance directly depends on the resolution and number of the windows fed to the classifier (the more the better, but also the more costly).
+This approach is usually .bold[computationally expensive] as performance directly depends on the resolution and number of the windows fed to the classifier (the more the better, but also the more costly).

 ---